 Like the Cironi family, other uncelebrated Cremonese makers may have established their own businesses, presumably using their own labels, but their names have simply been erased, initially from the instruments and ultimately from the records.
-After leaving the Casa Amati, Bartolomeo Pasta may never have made another violin, but just as conceivably he may have made many exceptional instruments in the Amati style, instruments that are now certified as authentic Amatis.
-In other cases the meanest efforts of some makers may now be recognised as their own work, while their finest creations are accredited to their (usually more marketable) masters.
-In Cremona the most likely possibilities are Giacomo Gennaro, Girolamo Amati 11, Katarina Guarneri and even the sons of Antonio Stradivari.
+After leaving the Casa Amati, Bartolomeo Pasta may never have made another violin, but just as conceivably he may have made many exceptional instruments in the Amati style, instruments that are now certified as authentic Amatis. fit other cases the meanest efforts of some makers may now be recognised as their own work, while their finest creations are accredited to their (usually more marketable) masters.
+In Cremona the most likely possibilities are Giacomo Gennaro, Girolamo Amati II, Katarina Guarneri and even the sons of Antonio Stradivari.
 Gennaro, one of Nicolo Amati's most trusted apprentices, was in business in Cremona for 50 years after leaving the Amati household.
 The extreme rarity of his instruments defies anything but the most obvious explanation.
-Sensitive thinkers should even question the true authorship of Antonio Stradivari's acclaimed golden-period instruments.